studiokicobi/wednesday-the-raven/chapters/chapter-04.md

 “Do you remember the recipes?” asked Madame Alouette.
 “Do you recall the many directions and instructions?”

-“There are over five hundred recipes.
-I remember some.”
+“There are over five hundred recipes,” said Zhao.
+“I remember some.”

 Madame Alouette sighed.
 “I remember some as well.
 A few.
 A short supply.
 A handful.”